gregdaynes/gregdaynes.github.io/_posts/2024-12-01-advent-of-code-day-01.md

 Being let down with the reducer, and regex, I spent a moment to think what a faster operation would be.

-_Why not count occurrances as we're iterating to produce the 2 arrays?_
+_Why not count occurrences as we're iterating to produce the 2 arrays?_

-Using a map, with the number as the key and the occurances as the value - each occurrance increments the value.
+Using a map, with the number as the key and the occurrences as the value - each occurrence increments the value.

 There's no need to store all the right numbers anymore, duplicates are removed.
 Awesome.